Geographically Weighted Regression for Air Quality Low-Cost Sensor Calibration: LOW-COST SENSOR CALIBRATION PROPOSAL

 \subsubsection{Which models and competitors to consider?}

 We will then compare four models which include measurements of gaseous pollutants (NO, NO$_2$, CO), humidity and temperature as covariates.
 They consist in a GWR model, a SGWR model, a linear collocated model which is \textit{a priori} the most efficient model and a non-collocated linear model.
 These two last models are defined by Equation \eqref{eq:gwr10} removing the dependence on $s$ and choosing accordingly the training observations.
+More precisely, the non-collocated model is constructed using $Y_{ref}$ observations from a reference station located elsewhere than the sensor location, and making sure to consider a station at a site with the same typology (see Table \ref{tab:type_loc} to identify the similar typologies).

+As mentioned previously, other competitors could have been considered, for example the imported model.
+Based on conclusions from \cite{WinterScalable2025, BobbiaStatistical2025}, we have decided to compare the GWR and SGWR models to two models that can be estimated using the same time period in the training dataset, and compare methods that do not require collocation of all sensors.